 Hotel Accommodations: On the website, click on "Hotel Information."
 We have a large number of hotel rooms blocked for each WSICT venue.
-While you are welcome to call hotels on your own, you may find that many of them are “filled” because of the extensive number of rooms we’ve blocked.
+While you are welcome to contact hotels on your own, you may find that many of them are “filled” because of the extensive number of rooms we’ve blocked.

 When making reservations, please follow the instructions online.
 Accommodations for different grades/genders are made by local convention and visitors bureaus or by our staff.
 Please request rooms blocked for “Wisconsin State Invitational Championship Tournament (WSICT)” or reference “The Great Northwest Basketball League.”
 Be sure to put the rooms in your team’s (or coach’s) name so that the hotel does not inadvertently give them to someone else requesting WSICT rooms.
 We recommend that you call hotels between 9:00 a.m. and 5:00 p.m. on a weekday, because you are more likely to talk to knowledgeable staff than you will on evenings and weekends.

-Scoring Results: Scoring results of every pool and play-off game from the 2015 WSICTs, and going back to 2001, with the All Tournament Team selections in each division are listed on this website.
-To view, click on "Archives."
+Scoring Results: Scoring results of every pool and play-off game from the 2017 WSICTs, and going back to 2001, with the All Tournament Team selections in each division are listed on this website.
+To view, click on "WSICT Archives."

-Game, eligibility and seeding Rules for the 2016 WSICT: On the "Wisconsin State Invitational Championship Tournament" portion of the website, click on "2016 WSICT Rules."
+Game, eligibility and seeding Rules for the 2018 WSICT: On the "Wisconsin State Invitational Championship Tournament" portion of the website, click on "2018 WSICT Rules."

-WSICT participants typically play two or three games against another pool or companion pool, and then three or four more in either the championship or consolation bracket (no team plays less than six total games or more than seven).
+WSICT Pool Assignments: WSICT participants typically play two or three games against another pool or companion pool, and then three or four more in either the championship or consolation bracket (no team plays less than six total games or more than seven).

-When putting together the pools for Saturday pool play in the 2016 WSICT, we will look at three separate factors:
+When putting together the pools for Saturday pool play in the 2018 WSICT, we will look at three separate factors:

 WSICT Schedule: Each WSICT participant will play either four games on Saturday and two on Sunday, or three on Saturday and three on Sunday (for those teams playing seven, usually there will be four games on Saturday and three on Sunday; sometimes three on Saturday and four on Sunday).
 Games are scheduled 1 hour 15 minutes apart, starting Saturday at 9:00 a.m., with the last games on Saturday tipping off at 8:15 p.m.
 On Sunday, the first games of the day start at 8:00 a.m. and the last games at 2:15 p.m. or 3:30 p.m.
 Teams will usually have between 1 hour 15 minutes and 2 hours 30 minutes between games.
 No team will ever be required to play in back-to-back time slots.

 Approximately 40% of the field must play their first WSICT game on Saturday at 9:00 a.m., 40% at 10:15 a.m. and about 20% starting at 11:30 a.m.
 As a result, it probably makes sense for most teams traveling some distance to plan to stay in a hotel Friday evening.
-While the enclosed enrollment form asks if you’d like a later start time on Saturday, we may not be able to accommodate everyone.
+While the attached Enrollment Form asks if you’d like a later start time on Saturday, we may not be able to accommodate everyone.
 We also can’t separate in pool play all the teams traveling the greatest distances and still achieve geographic diversity.
 Please take this into consideration when answering the question on the enrollment form about preferred Saturday start time.

-All teams that play in the Wisconsin State Invitational Championship Tournament are required to have the following three items on file with our office at least five weeks in advance of the event at their grade/gender level.
+All teams that play in the Wisconsin State Invitational Championship Tournament are required to have the following three items on file with our office at least four weeks in advance of the event at their grade/gender level.
 These items will be explained in more detail in the acknowledgement memo and are available on our website at gnbl.org under the heading, “Rosters; Waiver, Release and Consent for Medical Treatment Form and Concussion Information.”

 All Tournament Team: Since the first year we organized this tournament, the coaches elected an All Tournament Team, with separate teams for each division at each grade level.
 Award winners receive an individual award to memorialize their selection.
 Players named to the All Tournament Team in a given grade will be posted on The Great Northwest’s website (gnbl.org) the Friday following each tournament.

 We receive feedback about the All Tournament Team selection process after each WSICT.
 The biggest frustrations voiced by coaches were that they couldn’t watch all the teams in their division play in order to cast a more informed vote, and that they occasionally disagreed with opposing coaches about who on their own team most deserved to make the All Tournament Team.
 The latter issue we’ve already addressed, as best we can, as outlined above.
 As far as coaches not being able to watch the games of teams they don’t play, while we obviously don’t require coaches to do that before they vote, the opportunity to do so exists given the 1:15 and 2:30 breaks between games for all teams.
 However, even if every coach voted only for players on the six or seven teams his/her team plays, the players that impressed most would still be the ones to make the All Tournament Team.
 The bottom line, however, is that the majority of coaches (over 80%) want to keep selecting the team.
 While not perfect, as it has evolved, we believe it is the fairest process possible.

-Coaches who failed to submit a ballot at the 2015 WSICT, and who did not respond after receiving an e-mail a day or two after the WSICT they attended, reminding them of this requirement, will not receive an invitation to the 2016 (or later) WSICT, whether coaching the same team or a different team.
+Coaches who failed to submit a ballot at the 2017 WSICT, and who did not respond after receiving an e-mail a day or two after the WSICT they attended, reminding them of this requirement, will not receive an invitation to the 2018 (or later) WSICT, whether coaching the same team or a different team.
 The same will be the case with coaches who voted for only a minimal percentage of the requested number of players or clearly didn't take the process seriously.

 All individual players on teams receiving trophies for a place other than 1st will receive neck medallions.

 All individual players on teams not receiving a trophy will receive a large ribbon (2 ½" x 12").
-All medallions and ribbons will be inscribed as follows: “2016 Wisconsin State Invitational Championship Tournament, ‘x’ place.”
+All medallions and ribbons will be inscribed as follows: “2018 Wisconsin State Invitational Championship Tournament, ‘x’ place.”
 We will provide 12 individual awards per team at the event (whether trophies, medallions or ribbons), but will provide extras after the event to teams with more than 12 players in attendance at the WSICT at no charge to that team.

-If you have suggestions of other teams in your community or area that we should consider for the WSICT, we'd also appreciate receiving the contact person’s name and phone number for any such teams.
+Referrals: If you have suggestions of other teams in your community or area that we should consider for the WSICT, we'd also appreciate receiving the contact person’s name and phone number for any such teams.